Skip to main content

 Will my CPA accept books from an open-source AI tool?

 Yes.
-ERPClaw exports trial balance, P&L, balance sheet, AR aging, AP aging, GL detail, and 20-plus financial reports as CSV or PDF in standard formats.
-The chain-hashed audit trail and immutable GL produce books that pass external review more easily than QuickBooks (which has known mutability concerns).
-CPAs increasingly prefer this style of structured, auditable books.
+ERPClaw exports trial balance, P&L, balance sheet, AR aging, AP aging, GL detail, and the core financial report set as CSV or PDF in standard formats.
+The chain-hashed audit trail and immutable GL produce books that pass external review cleanly.
+CPAs increasingly prefer this style of structured, auditable books over mutable-history alternatives.

 What does ERPClaw cost compared to QuickBooks?